-We are back, so is the Elf on the Shelf!
-Every day in November and December, we bring you new Elf on the Shelf Ideas daily.
-To see new and older Elf ideas, you can view our Elf on the Shelf Master List.
+We’re back with more of the best Elf on the Shelf ideas!
+Every day in November and December, we’re bringing you new Elf on the Shelf Ideas daily.
+To see new and older Elf ideas, check out our Elf on the Shelf Master List!

-For many of these Elf on the Shelf ideas, make sure you have an elf that can bend.
-You can do that easily with our Bendable Elf on the Shelf tutorial.
+For many of these easy Elf on the Shelf ideas, you’ll need an elf that can bend.
+Make yours bendable to enjoy these ideas with our Bendable Elf on the Shelf tutorial.

 Balloon Stuffing Tool

-Only a few supplies are needed to stuff your Elf on the Shelf into a balloon
+You only need a few supplies to stuff an Elf on the Shelf in a balloon:

 - The Elf on the Shelf

 - Christmas Balloons (You’ll want a clear balloon so the kids can see the goodies inside!
 We went with this Christmas Balloon set)

 - Optional: Black Sharpie